exosite-garage/gateway_core/README.md

 About Gateway_core
 ================================================================================

-The gateway_core is a Exosite one platform gateway application with following features:
+The gateway_core is an Exosite one platform gateway application with following features:

 * Automatically activate device client in one platform given proper Vendor/Model/SerialNumber.
 * Download user application stored in one platform and launch the application.